Bulletproof Coffee | Keto | Fasting | Coconut vs MCT Oil | Effects | Benefits | Recipe | Conclusion | FAQ | Studies

 For example, such LCTs are found in other oils, nuts, or meat (St-Onge et al. 20029).

-Accordingly, one study showed that men who consumed 22 grams of MCT oil in the morning for four weeks finished 220 calories less at lunchtime and burned body fat more efficiently than others who consumed LCTs instead (St-Onge et al. 200310).
+Accordingly, one study showed that men who consumed 22 grams of MCT oil in the morning for four weeks finished 220 calories less at lunchtime and burned body fat more efficiently than others who consumed LCTs (St-Onge et al. 200310).

 5. Caffeine